The Leela Palace Chennai: The hotel

 major internal areas and will also collect water on a major scale from rain water harvesting.

 The 12-room ESPA spa was designed by Jeffrey Wilkes of DesignWilkes and Madhu Nair of The Leela Hotel.
 It covers an area of 16,000 sq. ft.
+The hotel has its own ensemble of musicians playing Carnatic music.

 Software park

 The hotel also has a 250,000 sq ft commercial property, the Leela Business Park, located next to the hotel property.
 However, the group is planning to sell the commercial property to raise funds for its hotel venture.
 Talks were on with the Reliance Industries, which was planning to buy the IT Park for ₹ 1,720 million.
 Reliance Industries signed the deal in late February for the said amount.